 - Most oral drugs start to be absorbed into the bloodstream through the stomach wall.
 It is why food restrictions and recommendations are important.
 Some drugs - especially rilpivirine, protease inhibitors and Stribild and Genvoya - need to be taken with food to achieve the right levels. - Once in the bloodstream these drugs are filtered though the liver and kidneys.
 So a lot of the active ingredients are cleared before they come into contact with HIV.
 But being transported in the blood also reaches CD4 cells, where the meds are directly active. - Most drugs take 1 to 2 hours to reach a peak level in blood.
-This level needs to be high enough for the drugs to work, but not so high as to cause side effects. - Drug levels then steadily fall as your liver and/or kidneys continue to filter them out. - The dose for each HIV drug is based on making sure that drug levels will be above a certain minimum level throughout the whole dosing period.
+This level needs to be high enough for the drugs to work, but not so high as to cause side effects. - Drug levels then steadily fall as your liver and/or kidneys continue to filter them. - The dose for each HIV drug is based on making sure that drug levels will be above a certain minimum level throughout the whole dosing period.
 By the time of the next dose, drugs levels still need to be high enough to stop drug resistance. - So long as you don't miss your meds, ART will control HIV for 24 hours a day, 7 days a week, 365 days a year. - The top graph on page 18 shows that taking meds on time keeps average drug levels above the minimum needed to avoid drug resistance. - The lower graph shows that if you are late or miss a dose, drug levels will continue to fall.
-If levels become too low to control HIV, drug resistance can develop. - Sometimes, especially for children, meds can be in a syrup or other formulation.
-Ongoing research is also looking at long-acting injections every two months.
-The same principles of adherence work for all formulations.
+If levels become too low to control HIV, drug resistance can develop. - Sometimes, especially for children, meds can be in a syrup or other formulation. - A combination using two long-acting injections was recently approved, including in the UK.
+This involves having intramuscular injections of cabotegravir and rilpivirine every two months.
+If these are missed or late is is important to use oral formulations of these two drugs until the next injections.